-The coronavirus is a global pandemic that has been affecting Massachusetts residents, with over 400 people currently under quarantine across the state and a growing number of school closures from preschool to university.
+The coronavirus is a global pandemic that has been affecting Massachusetts residents, with over 112,000 confirmed cases as of July 13, 2020, people currently under quarantine across the state and a growing number of school closures from preschool to university.
 The virus was first detected in the city of Wuhan, China at the end of December and has quickly made its way worldwide.
 Because it is a brand-new virus, there are still a number of things scientists are still trying to figure out, including the origin of the virus and a vaccination.
 Learning the symptoms of coronavirus is critical to getting tested and getting the correct treatment.

 What is the coronavirus?

 There are two types of coronavirus, which is an upper respiratory infection.
 The common coronavirus is the virus that leads to the cold, flu or strep throat, which are easily treatable with prescription and over-the-counter medications, fluids and rest.
 However, the current coronavirus is COVID-19, a virus that has never been seen before that is often compared to MERS, which is contained to the Arabian Peninsula, and SARS, which has not been detected anywhere in the world since 2004.
 While the new virus has similarities to previous outbreaks, it has enough of its own characteristics that previously used ways of slowing or eradicating it are not effective.